 My friends and I spend more time than I'd like to admit discussing our past relationships.
 And by discussing, I mean pondering over, occasionally pining for, and (always, without exception) lightly stalking our exes across various social media platforms.
 No one is proud of it, but sometimes all the unanswered questions that follow a breakup are hard to shake.

-Enter my friend Judy.
-Judy is the bravest person I know.
-She's the type to scale a fence around a private beach without a second thought or saucily slide her phone number over to the bartender on a napkin.
-I've genuinely never seen her embarrassed or flustered — she's just cool.
-Anyway, during a particularly moony round of wallowing (on my part), Judy asked why we didn't just pick up the phone and dump all of our lingering queries on our actual exes, instead of each other.
-Thus, the challenge was born.
+That's why I'd like to talk about my brave friend Judy.
+She'll scale a fence around a private beach and casually write down her number on a napkin to be delivered to her bartender.
+I've genuinely never seen her flustered — she's just so, so cool.
+But, during a particularly moony round of sulking (on my part), Judy suggested we pick up the phone and dump all of our post-breakup questions on our exes, instead of each other.
+The challenge was born.

-Being far too much of a baby to do it myself, I dared Judy to have dinner with her former boyfriend of about nine months and ask him 29 of the most candid, no-holds-barred questions she could think of.
+Being far too scared to do it myself, however, I dared Judy to have dinner with her former boyfriend of about nine months and ask him 29 of the most candid, no-holds-barred questions she could think of.
 I figured if the cast of Bravo's A Night With My Ex could do it, fearless little Judy could, too.
 Below, read the 100% real transcript of Judy's conversation with her ex, James.
 Fair warning: It just might inspire you to schedule your own recon mission.

 1. Judy: "What initially attracted you to me?"